thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 To deploy the app using Intune perform the following steps:
-1. Download the .intunewin file containing the script from [here]() -> Note that this script also deploys the correct reg value to override the hardware requirements, automatically.
+1. Download the .intunewin file containing the script from <a id="raw-url" href="https://raw.githubusercontent.com/thisisevilevil/evilevil365/master/assets/Windows11Logo.png">here</a>
+-> Note that this script also deploys the correct reg value to override the hardware requirements, automatically.
 2. Upload it to intune as a win32 app
 3. Specify the following when uploading the package: